julzaza/wildwitchherbs/_posts/2026-04-18-herbs-for-inhalation-folk-magic.md

 Compared to other plants in this list, it is less associated with spirit crossing and more with bodily state and emotional openness.

 Even so, inhalation was not casual.
-It was part of preparation, not distraction.

 ---